ygalbel/restangularbknd-orm/README.md

 ### Session

 Use the session service in the controller that responsible to sign-in and sign out.
-Call the signIn with username, password and appname, and in the success callback set the credentials, which are basically the auth token, into the session and restangularbknd services.
+Set the credentials in the sign-in success callback.
+Remove them to sign out

 ````javascript
 .controller('authorizationCtrl', ['$scope', 'AuthService', 'SessionService', 'RestangularBknd', function ($scope, AuthService, SessionService, RestangularBknd) {